-Carpenter bees are a nonsocial species which drills holes in wood to nest.
+Carpenter bees are a nonsocial species that drills holes in wood to nest.
 Though you might initially mistake them for bumblebees, this is a very different type of insect.

-Carpenter bees aren't as social as honeybees or bumblebees and don't have a queen.
+Carpenter bees aren’t as social as honeybees or bumblebees and don’t have a queen.
 They are not considered to be social insects, but small groups of carpenter bees may live near one another.
-Because these bees may live alone, you can't rely on a buzzing swarm of bees to alert you to an infestation.
-You'll need to look for more subtle signs of a problem.
+Since these bees often live alone, you can’t rely on a buzzing swarm of bees to alert you to an infestation.
+You’ll need to look for more subtle signs of a problem.

-Carpenter bees are found along the eastern United States up through New York state, and across the southern part of the country from Florida to Arizona.
+Carpenter bees are found in the eastern United States up through New York state, and the southern states from Florida to Arizona.
 Carpenter bees build their nests in wood.
 They may choose fence posts, railings, windowsills, telephone poles, roof eaves, doors, and even wooden furniture.
-They prefer wood that's untreated and at least two inches thick.
+They prefer untreated wood that is at least two inches thick.

-The female carpenter bee will typically drill its first hole against the grain of the wood.
-The bee then tunnels into the wood.
-After reaching a depth of about an inch, the bee makes a 90-degree turn and begins tunneling with the grain of the wood, creating chambers for her eggs.
-She works back to front shaping about five to eight cells.
+The female carpenter bee will typically drill its first hole against the wood grain.
+The bee will then tunnel through the wood.
+After reaching a depth of about an inch, the bee makes a 90-degree turn and begins tunneling again with the wood grain, creating chambers for her eggs.
+She works back to front, shaping about five to eight cells.
 She will provision these cells with pollen and lay a single egg in each one.
 The bee then seals off the cells with regurgitated wood pulp.

-The larvae hatch in these cells and feed on the stored pollen until they reach maturation.
-The bees will then return to the tunnel for hibernation in the winter.
-In spring, they mate again and either clean out old tunnels or create new ones.
+The larvae hatch in these cells and feed on the stored pollen until reaching maturity.
+The bees will then return to the tunnel to hibernate during the winter.
+In spring, they mate again and either clean out the old tunnels or create new ones.

 Carpenter bees can live for up to three years, producing one or two generations each year.
 Female bees may nest with their mothers.
 It’s also possible that several related females will create their nests close to one another.
 A series of carpenter bee nests can create serious structural damage.
 Once excavated, these nests create a prime spot for rot and decay to occur as moisture makes its way into the wood.

-The primary sign of carpenter bee damage is the initial hole leading into the nest.
-These bees may defecate near the opening of the hole, leaving stains.
+The first sign of carpenter bee damage is a hole that leads to the nest.
+These bees may defecate near the opening of the tunnel, leaving stains.
 You may also see sawdust near the opening of the nest.
-Carpenter bees don't eat the wood, so they must deposit it outside the hole.
+Carpenter bees don’t eat the wood, so they must deposit it outside the hole.

-It's important to explore how to get rid of carpenter bees if you have an infestation in your home.
-Working with a professional exterminator will help you identify and address the problem properly.
-Carpenter bees aren't the only insects that may use these types of nests.
-In fact, other insects may use abandoned carpenter bee nests for shelter, exacerbating your problem.
+It’s essential to explore how to get rid of carpenter bees if you have an infestation in your home.
+Working with a professional exterminator will help you identify and address the problem correctly.
+Carpenter bees aren’t the only insects that may use these types of nests.
+Other insects may use abandoned carpenter bee nests for shelter, exacerbating your problem.